UBC-MDS/DS-Salaries/README.md

 -   What are the top paying positions in the field of Data Science?
 -   How do salary levels for Data Science professionals vary across the world?

-## Description of the app and sample sketch {#description-of-the-app-and-sample-sketch}
+## Description of the app and sample sketch

 Based on the motivation and aim of this app, it has a landing page that shows the distribution of data scientist salaries depending on the candidate's experience level, the job market's trend in the past three years, job titles, and company locations.